Skeletal Canadian parliament convenes to approve emergency cash

 OTTAWA, March 24 (Reuters) - A handful of Canadian legislators convenes on Tuesday to give the government the power to inject billions of dollars in emergency cash to help individuals and businesses through the economic crunch caused by the new coronavirus outbreak.

-To maintain social distancing, only 32 of the 338 members will sit, starting at 12:00 p.m.
+To maintain social distancing, only some 30 of the 338 members will sit, starting at 12:00 p.m.
 ET (1600 GMT), just hours before Ontario, the most populous of Canada's 10 provinces, shuts all non-essential businesses.

 The official opposition Conservative Party threatened to block the legislation late on Monday after it said Prime Minister Justin Trudeau's Liberal government wanted to give itself the power to spend without parliamentary approval until the end of 2021.

-"We will authorize whatever spending measures are justified to respond to the situation, but we will not sign a blank check," Conservative leader Andrew Scheer said late Monday.
+"The government should not attempt to eliminate parliamentary oversight during a crisis," Conservative leader Andrew Scheer said on Tuesday.
+"We are prepared to pass measures the prime minister has announced publicly."

-Just a few hours later, the government promised changes to the draft document.
+The prime minister tweeted on Tuesday that the clause that would have handed his government sweeping expenditure powers had been removed.
 Trudeau's minority government requires opposition support to pass legislation.

 The package of measures will only become law once the Senate, or upper chamber, adopts it on Wednesday.